Jack Rabbit Slims

-ATMOSPHERE: Rowdy bikers mixed with hip and trendy Sunset Boulevard Socialites and tattooed rockabilly greasers.
+ATMOSPHERE: Rowdy bikers mixed with the hip and trendy Hollywood socialites, and tattooed rockabilly greasers.

-SOUND LEVEL: Loud but you can still hold an intimate conversation at times.
+SOUND LEVEL: Loud but can still hear yourself talk

 DRINKS AND WINE: Full bar and a soda jerk fountain featuring homemade syrups.

 PRICES: Entrees are from $20-$40

 Restrooms: Clean and comfortable.